pb33f/wiretap/staticMock/README.md

 ## Notes

-- If no mock definition is found that matches an incoming request, Wiretap will forward the request to the wiretap service's request handler and let it return a response.
+- If no mock definition is found that matches an incoming request, Wiretap will forward the request to the wiretap's request handler and let it return a response.
 - The mock definitions can contain either a single object or an array of objects.
 In the case of an array, each object represents a separate mock definition.